bright1993ff66/Social-Media-Data-Analysis/Recent Research About Social Media Data Analysis/README.md

 # Recent Research About the Social Media Data Analysis

-This folder will records some recent works about the analysis of social media data, which will cover various topics such as [Machine Learning](<https://en.wikipedia.org/wiki/Machine_learning>), [Natural Language Processing(NLP)](<https://en.wikipedia.org/wiki/Natural_language_processing>), [Computational Linguistics](<https://en.wikipedia.org/wiki/Computational_linguistics>),  and [Intelligent Transportation Systems(ITS)](<https://en.wikipedia.org/wiki/Intelligent_transportation_system>).
+This folder will record some recent works about the analysis of social media data, which will cover various topics such as [Machine Learning](<https://en.wikipedia.org/wiki/Machine_learning>), [Natural Language Processing(NLP)](<https://en.wikipedia.org/wiki/Natural_language_processing>), [Computational Linguistics](<https://en.wikipedia.org/wiki/Computational_linguistics>),  [Computer Vision](https://en.wikipedia.org/wiki/Computer_vision) and [Intelligent Transportation Systems(ITS)](<https://en.wikipedia.org/wiki/Intelligent_transportation_system>).

 Social media data contains various datatypes about a specific user, ranging from raw text, time to location.
 Merging multi-type data structures derived from social media data could be very useful when coping with some real-world problems such as identifying risky comments, traffic event detection, etc.

 The following sections are arranged as follows.
-In Section 1, a list of some research subfields would be given.
+In **Section 1**, a list of some research subfields would be given.
 Each subfield is attached with some relevant  papers.
-In Section 2, Some popular NLP tools and useful datasets would be shown.
-Finally in Section 3, some interesting but unanswered research problems are listed and possible solutions are also given.
+In **Section 2**, Some popular NLP tools and useful datasets would be shown.
+Finally in **Section 3**, some interesting but unanswered research problems are listed and possible solutions are also given.

 The contents of this repo would be updated on a regular basis :happy: